simon-lc/NablaNet.jl/README.md

 With DiffNet.jl you can quickly build fully-connected neural networks.
 DiffNet.jl provides methods for fast and allocation-free evaluations of the neural network for a given input and given parameters.
-It also provides methods for fast and allocation-free computations of the Jacobians of the output wih respect to the input and the network parameters.
+It also provides methods for fast and allocation-free computations of the Jacobians of the output with respect to the input and the network parameters.

 ```
 # create a fully connected neural network with nonlinear activations